Home / Events

 Getting a 53-foot tree across nearly 3,000 miles is a serious logistics project, and 2025 brings some big industry names into the holiday spotlight:

 • Knight-Swift Transportation Holdings: As the largest truckload carrier in North America, Knight-Swift is providing the primary transportation for Silver Belle.
-Their fleet of modern trucks and experienced drivers are well-equipped to handle the journey from Nevada to Washington, DC.

 For fans tracking the journey, Kenworth’s online Tree Tracker offers real-time GPS updates as Silver Belle rolls toward the Capitol.

 The truck’s design celebrates the “Spirit of the Silver State” with a background of the sunset overlooking Nevada’s National Forest.
-The transport team is gearing up for a memorable journey, complete with festive decorations on the truck and stops along the way to share the holiday spirit with communities across the country.

 On the Road: Silver Belle’s 2025 Whistlestop Tour